Social distancing with the Optimal Steps Model: Materials and methods

 Note that the \textit{personal space width} $w$ is related to but not equal to the desired social distance $d$ the user wants to model.
 When there is ample space it might suffice to set $w=d$ to keep agents at least the desired social distance apart.
-The true distance among agents is an emergent value and will then be bigger!
+Since the true distance between agents is an emergent value, we expect the distance to be larger.
 In a bottleneck scenario, like Figure~\ref{fig:normalCrowd} on the other hand, the true distance will be much smaller than $w$.

 In crowd simulations, we are especially interested in dense crowds which typically occur in front of bottlenecks, such as doors or narrow passages.
 As a consequence, if we want to observe a virtual crowd that obeys social distancing, we need to choose a value for the personal space width $w$ that is bigger than the desired social distance.
-In this study, we want to find suitable values for the parameters \textit{personal space width} and \textit{potential height} that do just that.
+For this purpose, we want to find suitable values for the parameters \textit{personal space width} and \textit{potential height}.